llarrieu/AST401L_BXPeg/README.md

 # AST401L_BXPeg
-repo for group project for AST 401L
+repo for April and Loren's group project for AST 401L

-This is code for analyzing data from BX Peg
+This is code for analyzing data from BX Peg--a light curve is produced using relative photometry data created using IRAF